SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Key Ideas of

 \begin{enumerate}[nosep] \item The pre-condition requires that the linked list is labeled as shareable, statically guaranteeing that the verified autograder passes only shareable references to the homework (line \ref{line:hwpre}). \item The post-condition ensures that only shareable references have been modified, and existing references have the same label (line \ref{line:hw-post-modifies}).
 This is a universal property of all unverified computations, which work only with shareable references (\autoref{sec:key-ucode}). \item The post-condition also ensures that if the computation succeeds (by returning \ls{Inl}), the linked list is sorted, without cycles, and contains the same values (line \ref{line:hwpost1}).
 This is the part of the specification that gets enforced dynamically using higher-order contracts (\autoref{sec:key-hoc}). \end{enumerate}

 The way we specify the footprint in \autoref{fig:autograder_example} in the post-condition of the \ls{student_hw} (item (\ref{spec:hw-post-modifies}) above, line \ref{line:hw-post-modifies}) is novel.
 We specify it as the set of references that are labeled as shareable (using the predicate \ls{modif_only_shareable}).
-The usual way of specifying it as the set of references that are in the linked list~\cite{preorders,Reynolds02,leino10dafny} does not scale in our setting, where we also need to specify higher-order unverified code.
+The usual way of specifying it as the set of references that are in the linked list (\IE the root reference, the one that follows, and so on to the last reference in the linked list) \cite{preorders,Reynolds02,leino10dafny} does not scale in our setting, where we also need to specify higher-order unverified code.
 Imagine that the unverified function is in fact a result of a bigger piece of unverified code and that another liked list was already shared with it (as in the example from the introduction).
 This means that the unverified function can also modify that linked list, thus, to soundly specify its behavior one has to add to the footprint the references in that linked list too.
 Moreover, references that were shared through subsequent updates to the first linked list also have to be added.
 Using our labeling mechanism tames the complexity of globally tracking the shared references and allows stating the footprint in a simple way.

-\ca{I tried to show it multiple times, instead of asking the reader to "imagine", and could not find a compact way to do it with a realistic example, that would allow us to explain the other ideas of our work.}\ch{I'm also annoyed that this is not explained on the running example.
-Could this maybe be moved to the intro and merged into the explanation of the running example?}
+\iflater \ca{I tried to show it multiple times, instead of asking the reader to "imagine", and could not find a compact way to do it with a realistic example, that would allow us to explain the other ideas of our work.}\ch{I'm also annoyed that this is not explained on the running example.
+Could this maybe be moved to the intro and merged into the explanation of the running example?} \fi